Academic Catalog

 Student Academic Performance Review

-Grade point averages will be reviewed upon completion of each academic term (semester, block or clinical education course).
+Academic records and professional conduct will be reviewed upon completion of each academic term (semester, block or clinical education course).
 The faculty will review the records of students with academic deficiencies and/or unprofessional behavior to determine whether a change in academic status is warranted.
 Academic warning or dismissal notices will be sent to the student by the Chair of the Department of Physical Therapy.
 When necessary, these letters will specify criteria for reinstatement of good standing and time limitations.
 The Dean of the School of Health Sciences and Human Performance will be informed of the student’s departmental academic status.

 Academic status categories